stepanb2/ml-traffic-sign/README.md

 For the first image, the model is pretty sure that this is a No Entry sign (probability of almost 1.0), and that's correct.

-The top five soft max probabilities were
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					| Input Image: ![alt text][image5] |